 President Donald Trump has signed an executive order paving the way for a federal takeover of California’s wildfire recovery efforts, the White House announced on Jan.
 27.

-Coming one year after the Pacific Palisades and Eaton Canyon wildfires in Los Angeles County, the order tasks the leaders of FEMA and the Small Business Administration (SBA) to develop measures to supersede state and local authority and help expedite the rebuilding of homes and businesses that have yet to be replaced.
+Coming one year after the Pacific Palisades and Eaton Canyon wildfires in Los Angeles County, the order tasks the leaders of the Federal Emergency Management Agency and the Small Business Administration with developing measures to supersede state and local authority and help expedite the rebuilding of homes and businesses that have yet to be replaced.

-The order also directs them to audit the state to learn if it spent all of the nearly $3 billion it received in Hazard Mitigation Grant Program funds, and how it was spent.
+The order also directs them to audit the state to learn whether it spent all of the nearly $3 billion it received in Hazard Mitigation Grant Program funds, as well as how it was spent.

 “I want to see if we can take over the city and state and just give the people their permits they want to build,” Trump told the California Post when he signed the order on Jan.
 23.